sara-sabr/ITStrategy/_posts/en/2022-05-05-micro-acquisition-pilot-closeout.md

 Your payment team will likely require CFOB approval in writing in order to start paying for code with a credit card.

-In order to get this approval, CFOB will need to agree that you can use a credit card for a purchase that involves Intellectual Property.
+In order to get this approval, CFOB will need to agree that you can use a credit card for a purchase that involves Intellectual Property (IP).
 Credit card purchases in the GC have an invoice, not a contract so you need to have a different way of getting agreement from all parties as to what happens with the IP with a purchase of code.
 At ESDC there was already a process for using one page IP agreements for certain credit card purchases.
 CFOB worked with us to draft a [one page IP agreement](https://github.com/canada-ca/micro-acquisition/blob/main/_pages/en/terms.md) to use for all purchases for the Micro-Acquisition pilot.

 You will also need CFOB approval if you want to use a payment gateway such as PayPal (useful if your target audience includes freelancers and students as most will not have point of sale systems).
 Here too we were lucky as ESDC CFOB already had a process in place for allowing payment by PayPal and we simply had to write a justification in order to get a blanket approval to use PayPal for all Micro-Acquisition payments.

 Having IT (development and design) expertise on the team will mean that you will be able to build, in-house, the website where you will post opportunities.
 This is not essential but it will save some time and it will be easier for you to continuously improve the site as you go.
-We built our site on GitHub, it was hosted on GitHub pages and we used a domain from the Alpha.canada.ca project.
+We built our site on GitHub, it was hosted on GitHub pages and we used a domain from the [alpha.canada.ca](https://alpha.canada.ca/) project.
 All for free.
 Thanks to UX expertise on the team we were able to ensure the website design met user needs which we validated with UX testing prior to launch.

 Having IT expertise on the team will also ensure that you are able to answer the technical questions that will come up during approvals and in meetings with clients.
-Having some OSS experts on the team was essential for us.
+Having some Open Source Software (OSS) experts on the team was essential for us.
 They attended meetings with potential clients, answered questions about licensing, reviewed code acceptance criteria and were available as part of the code review process if requested by the client.

 ### Take the time to build relationships